Collier's

-Collier's was an American general interest magazine founded in 1888 by Peter Fenelon Collier.
+Collier's was an American general-interest magazine founded in 1888 by Peter Fenelon Collier.
 It was launched as Collier's Once a Week, then renamed in 1895 as Collier's Weekly: An Illustrated Journal, shortened in 1905 to Collier's: The National Weekly and eventually to simply Collier's.
-The magazine ceased publication with the issue dated the week ending January 4, 1957, although a brief, failed attempt was made to revive the Collier's name with a new magazine in 2012.
+The magazine ceased publication with the issue dated the week ending January 4, 1957.
+A brief, failed attempt was made to revive the Collier's name with a new magazine in 2012.
+A third reincarnation commenced publication in 2026.

 As a result of Peter Collier's pioneering investigative journalism, Collier's established a reputation as a proponent of social reform.
-After lawsuits by several companies against Collier's ended in failure, other magazines joined in what Theodore Roosevelt described as "muckraking journalism."
+After lawsuits by several companies against Collier's ended in failure, other magazines joined in what Theodore Roosevelt described as "muckraking journalism".
 Founded by Nathan S. Collier, a descendant of Peter Collier, the Collier Prize for State Government Accountability was created in 2019.
-The annual US$25,000 prize is one of the largest American journalism prizes, and it was established to honor Peter Collier's legacy and contributions in the field of investigative reporting.
+The annual US$25,000 prize is one of the largest American journalism prizes, and was established to honor Peter Collier's legacy and contributions in the field of investigative reporting.